We asked the newly-weds Henry and Helene to share their experience, and here are the details about their big day…

 We chose Ham Hock Terrine to start, with Cheese and Sun-Blushed Tomato Soufflés for vegetarians.
 Then Leg of Gressingham Duck (Henry’s favourite) and Cauliflower and Cumin Risotto for the vegetarian main.
 Dessert was Chocolate Fondant with Pistachio Ice Cream, and huge Knickerbocker Glories for Henry’s nephews which went down a treat.
 We really liked how attentive and polished the service was – nobody had to ask for a top up and everything was timed to perfection.

-We also had canapés for the drinks reception which were fantastic!
-We had two cakes – a traditional sweet cake with four flavoured tiers (salted caramel, chocolate, banana and ginger) and a cheese cake with 9 types of cheese.
+Henry and I chose canapés for the drinks reception which were fantastic!
+We had two cakes – a traditional sweet cake with four flavoured tiers (salted caramel, chocolate, banana and ginger) and a cheesecake with 9 types of cheese.
 I’m a huge fan of cheese, so this had special significance (we even used cheeses for the table names).

 My parents had also sourced thousands of sweets for a sweet table which was a big hit with all the guests – there was nothing at all left at the end of the night!
 Mum put an amazing amount of effort into some of the finishing touches like this, which really made the day feel special.